STAMP-project/descartes-amplification-experiments/descriptions/javapoet/com.squareup.javapoet.JavaFile$1.append.md

 ## Observations
 The purpose of these methods is precisely to produce no side effect.
 They are not testable but they are also not intended to be tested.
+These methods are now skipped from the analysis.